Gene Variants Force Mental Trade-offs: Efficiency vs. Resiliency

 • Science Update

-Mice engineered to express
+Mice engineered to express human gene variant

 Mice genetically engineered to have an over active version of a human gene, like their human counterparts, gain in emotional mettle under stress, but at a cost of less efficient thinking, NIMH scientists have discovered.
 Such talents seesawed in mice engineered to have either too much or not enough the val version of the COMT gene, the most common of two that humans inherit.
 The new study in mice confirms and helps to explain the trade-offs seen in earlier studies in humans, which have suggested that the val version slightly biases the brain's workings toward increased risk for schizophrenia.